1896 South Australian colonial election

-Colonial elections were held in South Australia on 25 April 1896, excepting the Northern Territory, which voted on 2 May.
-All 54 seats in the South Australian House of Assembly were up for election.
-The incumbent liberal government led by Premier of South Australia Charles Kingston in an informal coalition with the United Labor Party (ULP) led by John McPherson defeated the conservative opposition.
-Each district elected multiple members, with voters casting multiple votes.
+The 1896 South Australian colonial election was held between 25 April and 2 May 1896 to elect members to the 15th Parliament of South Australia.
+All 54 seats in the House of Assembly (the lower house, whose members were elected at the 1893 election) were up for re-election.
+It was the first election in Australia in which women could vote, following the passing of the Constitutional Amendment (Adult Suffrage) Act 1894 two years prior.

+The election used non-compulsory plurality block voting, in which electors voted for as many candidates as they wished.
+Members of the House of Assembly were elected to 27 multi-member districts consisting of two seats each.
+Suffrage extended to all persons (including Aboriginals) over 21 years of age, unless they were "attainted or convicted of treason or felony".

 Background

 The period after the 1893 election saw an increasing competition between the two new political parties – the ULP and the conservative National Defence League (NDL).
 It also reflected a trend for the conservative members to gravitate to the NDL, and the progressive members to support Kingston, a strong advocate of progressive social policy and reform of the Legislative Council.
-There was no "Liberal" or "Kingston" party, but there was a relatively cohesive Kingston group among both independent members and candidates.
+There was no formal "Liberal" or "Kingston" party, but there was a relatively cohesive Kingston group among both independent members and candidates.
 The Liberal and Democratic Union would not be formed until the 1906 election.

 The election was held concurrently with the first referendum in Australia.

 Women's suffrage in Australia took a leap forward – enacted in 1895 and taking effect from this election, South Australia was the first in Australia and only the second in the world after New Zealand to allow women to vote, and the first in the world to allow women to stand for election.
 However, the first female would not be elected to the Parliament of South Australia until the 1959 election when Jessie Cooper and Joyce Steele were elected for the Liberal and Country League, and the 1965 election for Labor with Molly Byrne.